Estimate Time5 min

 Key takeaways

-Many people spend their working life saving what they can for their future retirement.
-But once you get to retirement, the rules of the game change.
+Many people spend their working lives saving what they can for their future retirement.
+But once you get to retirement, the landscape begins to shift.
 Now you'll be spending rather than saving and that can be uncomfortable for some people.
-You'll also need a new plan to help make sure your essential expenses are covered.
+You'll want to have a plan to help make sure your essential expenses are covered.

-One way to make sure you have money available to pay for essential expenses is by adding guaranteed income to your retirement portfolio.1 The 3 main benefits of guaranteed income are gaining peace of mind, simplicity, and protection.
-Knowing that you have some income, no matter what happens in the market or in your life, can be freeing.
+One way to make sure you have money available to pay for essential expenses is by adding guaranteed income to your retirement portfolio.1 The 3 main benefits of guaranteed income in retirement are peace of mind, simplicity, and protection.
+There can be a sense of comfort in knowing that no matter what life brings or how the markets move, you’ll have some income you can count on.2

 When should you consider an income annuity?

-• Gender: Statistically women live longer than men, so women may have a longer payout period, which generally results in lower payouts than men.
+• Gender: On average, women tend to live longer than men.
+That’s why women may have a longer payout period, which generally results in lower payouts than men receive.

-• Interest rates: In general, higher interest rates can mean higher annuity payouts.
+• Interest rates: In general, higher interest rates mean higher annuity payouts.

 4 factors to consider